Why Enroll in Kinesiology at MSU?

 - KIN houses the Institute for the Study of Youth Sports, the Center for Physical Activity and Health, the Biomarkers and Genetics Laboratory, and other research/outreach centers.

 - There are tremendous opportunities for interdisciplinary study and research associated with MSU's 17 degree-granting colleges and the numerous campus research laboratories and centers.
-PhD students often take advantage of opportunities for dual majors and the inter-campus exchange programs offered through MSU's Graduate School (MIGS and CIC).
+PhD students often take advantage of opportunities for dual majors and the inter-campus exchange programs offered through MSU's Graduate School (MIGS and BTAA).
 MS students are also eligible to enroll in MIGS.

 - Many KIN students take advantage of opportunities for research and applied work with MSU athletic teams and Student-Athlete Support Services.